SNH48Live/KVM48/README.md

-  -s SPAN, --span SPAN  number of days in date range --dry                 print URL & filename combos but do not download --config CONFIG       use this config file instead of the default --version             show program's version number and exit --debug
+  -s SPAN, --span SPAN  number of days in date range --dry                 print URL & filename combos but do not download --config CONFIG       use this config file instead of the default --edit                open text editor to edit the config file --version             show program's version number and exit --debug
 ```